-3-days training for school students and teachers aimed to implement a waste sorting culture at their schools and communities.
-The participants of the program will hold a Zero Waste Day in their local communities in autumn.
+3-day training for school students and teachers aimed to im plement a waste sorting culture at their schools and communities.
+The participants of the program will hold a Zero Waste-Day in their local communities in autumn.
+The project is supported by The Coca-Cola Foundation.